 Amy Blackburn serves as the Senior Assistant Director for Graduate Students and is the liaison to the Gillings School of Global Public Health.
 When she's not on campus, she enjoys time in her garden or sailing on one of her boats.
 She was born and raised in the Chicago area and moved to North Carolina in 2001 to work in academic advising at Meredith College.
 She has nearly 20 years of experience in college student services roles with undergraduate and graduate students.
 She holds a M.S.Ed. in College Student Personnel Administration from Indiana University and a A.B. in Elementary Education from Washington University in St. Louis.

-Jade Barricelli currently serves as the Coordinator of Job Location Development which connects students to part-time employment opportunities.
-She earned her BA in Psychology at Buffalo State College and her MA in Counseling at Edinboro University of Pennsylvania.
+Jade Barricelli currently serves as the Senior Assistant Director for Computer Science.
+She splits her time between two offices; one in Hanes Hall and one in Sitterson Hall.
+Jade earned her BA in Psychology at Buffalo State College and her MA in Counseling at Edinboro University of Pennsylvania.
 Prior to coming to UNC, she worked for 6 years at George Mason University as an academic advisor for undeclared students.
 In her spare time, Jade enjoys listening to an eclectic array of music, treasure hunting (antiquing), spending time outdoors, and pursuing anything creative including photography, sewing, home decorating, and DIY-ing.
-Jade had always worked part-time jobs when she was an undergrad so she understands the importance of balancing work with school.
-She looks forward to helping UNC students who are interested in finding part-time work achieve this balance!

 Christy Dunston serves as a career counselor for all students.
 She has a B.S. in Elementary Education from the University of North Carolina at Greensboro and a M.Ed. in College Counseling from North Carolina State University, where she served as a graduate intern at UCS.
 Before becoming a career counselor she worked for 6 years as an elementary school teacher in Kindergarten and Second grade.
 Christy is excited to now be working with college students.
 In her spare time, she likes to shop and spend time with family and friends.